marekvonrogall/mapgen/README.md

     Contains the bingo board settings.
       - `gridSize`: Specified grid size.
       - `gamemode`: Specified game mode.
+      - `bingo`: Specify if a team got a bingo by entering the start and end cell (format: row,column) of the bingo, aswell as the team that won the bingo game.
       - `placements`: Specifies team placements for item completion.

         You may consider changing these depending on gamemode.
 Valid inputs are: "top", "bottom", "right", "left", "top-left", "top-right", "bottom-left", "bottom-left".